In Summary

 Of the standard sleeping positions, right-side lateral recumbency offers the most consistent clinical benefit — but for reasons that are more nuanced than usually stated.

 The anatomical argument is familiar: when lying on the right side, the liver occupies the lowest gravitational position in the torso.
 Blood pools preferentially toward it.
-This facilitates the liver’s filtration function during its peak nocturnal metabolic window.
+This is thought to facilitate the liver’s filtration function during its peak nocturnal metabolic window.
 The heart, meanwhile, is relieved of the fluid accumulation that can occur in fully supine or left-lateral positions, particularly in patients with borderline cardiac reserve.

-But the Korean medicine reading adds a dimension that pure anatomy cannot capture.
-The liver in Korean medical theory is the organ of blood storage and emotional processing — what classical texts call the organ that “receives the blood during rest.”
-Right-side sleeping is not merely anatomically convenient.
-It is constitutionally aligned with the body’s understanding of where the blood needs to go during the hours of deepest repair.
+The Korean medicine reading adds a dimension that pure anatomy does not capture.
+The liver in Korean medical theory is the organ of blood storage and emotional processing — what classical texts describe as the organ that “receives the blood during rest.”
+Right-side sleeping, in this view, is not merely anatomically convenient.
+It is constitutionally aligned with where the blood is understood to need to go during the hours of deepest repair.

-I recommend right-side sleeping as a default, particularly for patients over fifty, those with any degree of metabolic syndrome, and anyone managing elevated liver enzymes or inflammatory markers.
-The benefit is modest for any individual night and significant over years.
+I tend to suggest right-side sleeping as a reasonable default, particularly for patients over fifty, those with any degree of metabolic syndrome, and anyone managing elevated liver enzymes or inflammatory markers.
+The benefit is modest for any individual night and adds up over years.
+(Two exceptions worth noting from conventional medicine: people with significant acid reflux often do better on the left side, and pregnant women are generally advised to favor the left side — so this is a default, not a universal rule.)

 Supine Sleeping: The Structural Default and Its Limits